winstencoellins/fetch-rewards-backend-swe/README.md

 - `localhost:5000/users/:id/transaction` -> Certain user id's transaction
 - `localhost:5000/users/:id/spend` -> Points that certain user id's has
 - `localhost:5000/users/:id/balance` -> Balance of the user id

+### Dependencies to install
+You would need to have these dependencies installed if you do not have it:
+- Node.js version > 10.x.x.
+To install node js, run: `npm install` on your terminal
+- Express.js for routing.
+To install express js, run: `npm install express` on your terminal
+- Nodemon for live server.
+To install nodemon, run: `npm install --save-dev nodemon` on your terminal

+#### Note:

 ## Tester
 ### Install POSTMAN